-Reactions are a 1-click response to discussions and comments.
-Using Reactions enables community members to indicate an emotional ("Awesome”, “LOL") or empirical (“Agree”, “Vote Down") response without typing a comment.
-This introduces feedback that is otherwise missing from a community when members don’t have anything to add to a discussion via a comment.
-Reactions are available via an addon.
+Reactions are one-click responses to discussions and comments.
+They enable your users to indicate an emotional ("Awesome," "LOL") or empirical ("Like," "Agree," "Vote Down") response without having to type a comment.
+This is important, because it gives users a more "indirect" feedback mechanism when they may not have anything to add via a comment.

 Uses for Reactions

 Communities can use Reactions for a number of scenarios.
-All reactions can be customized to meet your need.
-Some benefits include:
+All Reactions can be customized to meet your need.
+Some benefits are:

 - Positive reinforcement for contributions

 - Increased participation and interaction

 - Member-powered curation of content

 - Enables skimming by high-reaction comments

 Reactions is a dynamic tool that encourages emergent behaviors and uses, and is one we recommend for most communities.

 Enabling & editing Reactions